Shirley Plantation: History

-The lands of Shirley Plantation were first settled by Europeans in 1613 by Sir Thomas West, 3rd Baron De La Warr and were named West and Sherley Hundred, probably because this Lord Delaware's wife Cessalye was the daughter of Sir Thomas Sherley (variant spellings being common at the time).
+The lands of Shirley Plantation were first settled by Europeans in 1613 by Sir Thomas West, 3rd Baron De La Warr and were named West and Sherley Hundred, probably because Lord Delaware's wife Cessalye was the daughter of Sir Thomas Sherley (variant spellings being common at the time).
 Several years later, John Rolfe wrote A True Relation of the State of Virginia left by Sir Thomas Dale Knight in May last 1616.
 He named it one of six European settlements in the colony and noted that Captain Isaac Maddeson commanded 25 laborers and farmers "employed only in planting and curing 'Tobacco', with the profit thereof to cloth themselves, and all those who labor about the general Busyne" [sic].
-It survived the native American uprising of March 22, 1622 relatively unscathed, and became for a while the westernmost settlement on the north side of the James river.
+It survived the native American uprising of March 22, 1622 relatively unscathed, and became the westernmost settlement on the north side of the James River for a while.
 The tobacco was shipped within the colonies and to England.
 A report in 1623 found the West and Sherlow Hundred had 45 men, women, and children, with an additional 24 (including Francis West) at the "Iland" (modern Eppes Island in the James River, visible from the manor house).

-In 1638, Edward Hill acquired part of this land, thus beginning the occupation by the Hill family.
-His original 450 acre plot was expanded by marriage and gradual land acquisition.
+In 1638, Edward Hill acquired part of this land, thus beginning the occupation by the Hill family, understood to be the same family as Sir Rowland Hill of Soulton, publisher of the Geneva Bible.

+Edward Hill's original 450 acre plot was expanded by marriage and gradual land acquisition.
 In 1660, Hill patented 2476 acre in Charles City County, including the 416 acre island.
-When he died several years later, the land passed to Edward Hill II who continued as owner during Bacon's Rebellion in 1676.
-One of these two men built what became called the Hill house, the first mansion at Shirley, and which was torn down c.
+When he died several years later, the land passed to Edward Hill II, who continued as owner during Bacon's Rebellion in 1676.
+One of these men built the Hill House, the first mansion at Shirley, which was torn down c.
 1870.
 The younger Hill sided with Governor William Berkeley, and Bacon's rebels plundered the property, perhaps in part because the King's commissioners who later examined the rebellion found him to be "the most hated man of all the county where he lived".
 Hill was also the subject of the "Charles City Grievances" of May 10, 1677, which accused him of misappropriating county taxes for his own use.